 There are two different types of Reservoirs that you are able to input in InfoWater Pro.

 For Fixed Head Reservoirs, only the Head field needs to be entered.
 Specify the Reservoir Type as Fixed Head Reservoir in the Type field of the Model Explorer - Attribute Tab window.
 The head represents the total driving head of water in the Reservoir and typically equals the surface elevation of water in the reservoir measured from mean sea level.
 Ex: 500 ft(m).

-Note: The Pattern field must be left blank for Fixed Head reservoirs.
+The Pattern field must be left blank for Fixed Head reservoirs.

 Variable Head Reservoir

 In cases when the driving head may vary with time, Variable Head Reservoirs may be used.
 Variable head reservoirs contain an inexhaustible supply of water but the driving head or water surface elevation is time variant such as in the case ground water wells for instance.
 Variable Head reservoirs can be used only during Extended period simulations.
 Specify the Reservoir Type as Variable Head in the Type field of the Model Explorer - Attribute Tab window.
 For Variable Head reservoirs a Pattern needs to be specified to define the variation of the head with time.
-See the Help for Patterns to see an example pattern.

-Note: For Variable Head reservoirs, only the Pattern field needs to be specified.
+For Variable Head reservoirs, only the Pattern field needs to be specified.
 Do not define a value for the head field.

 Patterns for Variable Head Reservoirs

 Supposing a water system has a reservoir with a variation in elevation head or pressure head throughout the day - a pattern can be assigned to that reservoir.
 In every other case for a Pattern (except a variable head reservoir), the pattern is used as a multiplier to the base data.
 With a variable head reservoir, the pattern itself represents the water surface elevation or Head of the reservoir over a given time period (see graph).